 The digital world is not devoid of affect; on the contrary, it is teeming with senses, sensitivity, and sensuality.10Les Voyages De Capitaine Futur.
 “A Brief Manifesto.”

 Under this philosophy, the externalization of intimacy by technological mediation does not create a dystopian touch-starved society.
 Rather, it simply creates a new way for us to “better understand the world around us and better define our place and relationships with others.”11Ibid.

 For me, this exploration of ASMR and digital intimacy—begun by simply practicing the activity weekly and asking why I can’t trigger myself—has afforded me compelling new ways of thinking about how I interact with technology and experience intimacy in my everyday life.
 Through creating and listening to ASMR I was not able to trigger myself, but I was able to connect with others in an intimate, non-sexual way, something that might have been more difficult to do in the analogue world where intimacy and sexuality are so often coupled.

-Through glowing LCD screens, surrounded by phantom whispers, together in our aloneness, ASMR gives us a opportunity for human connection and a deeper understanding of the emotional value and potency of intimacy for it’s own sake.
+Through glowing LCD screens, surrounded by phantom whispers, together in our solitude, ASMR gives us an opportunity for human connection and a deeper understanding of the emotional value and potency of intimacy for its own sake.

 • • •